N3-uchimura/keibaScrapingPJ/README.md

 ### Projects
 1. getShubobaLinks
 Get all Shuboba links from "種牡馬Profile(http://keiba.no.coocan.jp)"
-result url list is written out to txt
+result url list is written out to /txt

 2. getShubobaData
 Get all Shuboba data from each url in /txt to /csv files from "種牡馬Profile(http://keiba.no.coocan.jp)"